zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 console.log(total); // 6
 ```

-We could make a "reduce" function or call it "fold" that takes the accumulator function, an initial value and an array, then returns
+We could make a "fold" function that does the above thing, which takes the accumulator function, an initial value and an array, then returns
 the reduced value.

 ```javascript